serdaryld/ui-spec-assignment/README.md

   - **Email**: Shows the email address associated with each user.
   - **Enabled**: Indicates whether the user account is enabled or disabled.
 - **Sorting**: Each column header includes an arrow icon to sort the records based on that column.
 The currently selected sorting parameter displays a single up arrow, while other parameters display both up and down arrows.
-- **Filtering**: Each column header includes a filter icon that allows filtering related to that column
+- **Filtering**: Each column header includes a filter icon that allows filtering related to that column.

 ### New User Registration Form
 - **Title**: Positioned at the top of the form, displaying "New User".